Kyriosity/read-write/README+/software/README+/QA/README+/code-quality.md

 # Code - Quality

 Code quality is the **cement** of software.
-It's imperceptible for spectators and doesn't matter much for booths, but ought to be of superior grade for sky-scraping, heavy-duty, or complex constructions.
-Poor quality, as in building, results in security cracks.
+It's imperceptible for spectators and doesn't matter much for booths, but it ought to be of superior grade for sky-scraping, heavy-duty, or complex constructions — poor quality, as in buildings, leads to menacing cracks.

 ## High-quality code